tjr226/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [ in Answers.md ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
-- [ ] Describe a life-cycle event in React?
+- [ in Answers.md ] Describe a life-cycle event in React?
-- [ ] Explain the details of a Higher Order Component?
+- [ in Answers.md ] Explain the details of a Higher Order Component?
-- [ ] What are three different ways to style components in React?
+- [ in Answers.md ] What are three different ways to style components in React?
 Explain some of the benefits of each.

 ## Project Setup

 Follow these steps to set up your project:

-- [ ] Create a forked copy of this project.
+- [ x ] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [ x ] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [ x ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.